EliahKagan/gitscripts/README.md

 ### `git-pull-all`

 This command pulls all branches from the *origin* remote.
-Currenly it uses *origin* even if it's not the upstream remote.
+Currently it uses *origin* even if it's not the upstream remote.

 I don't plan to add `git-push-all`.
 I suspect a substantial fraction of